kubeflow/community/proposals/wgs/templates/wg-charter-template.md

 ## Roles and Organization Management

-This WG follows adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to [wg-governance].
+This WG adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to [wg-governance].

 ### Additional responsibilities of Chairs